Official University of Michigan-Flint Logo

 Our logo is our most visible and valuable brand asset.
 Respect it.

 There are some rare instances when the new logo with the field of blue may not work for your project.
 In University Relations, we do have versions of the logo that are 1-color and 2-color, but the use is restricted and must be approved by our office.
-You are encouraged to contact the Office of University Relations to review your project to make sure your project adheres to the logo guidelines.
+If your project includes the UM-Flint logo, you are required to contact the Office of University Relations to review your project to ensure your project adheres to the university logo and brand guidelines.

 The Clear Space Rule